nicovandenhooff/dotfiles/README.md

 # dotfiles

-This repo contains my dotfiles and general setup scripts for Linux.
+This repo contains my dotfiles for Linux.